 NewcastleGateshead Cultural Venues (NGCV) is a voluntary partnership of 10 organisations running 19 venues, archives and heritage sites in Tyne and Wear.
-We work together to share learning and information and maximise their sustainability, as well as their social, cultural and economic impact.
+We work together to share learning and information and maximise our sustainability, as well as our social, cultural and economic impact.

 This NGCV ning is an online social network for the partnership, where staff of the 10 organisations can work together and share information, learning and opportunities.
 It is not a website and is not open to people who are not staff or volunteers of the 10 organisations to join.